 Dopamine releases in a spot in the brain called the nucleus accumbens, which is a nerve cluster under the cerebral cortex.
 Because of this pleasure surge, it is often referred to as the brain’s “pleasure center.”

-The probability that a drug or activity will turn into an addiction is dependent upon the speed of which it creates a dopamine release, the intensity of the release and the predictability of the release.
+The probability that a drug or activity will turn into addiction is dependent upon the speed of which it creates a dopamine release, the intensity of the release, and the predictability of the release.

 Who can become addicted to drugs?